 To address this, SHARE Integration strengthens the capacity of actors that are newly involved in welcoming refugees.
 SHARE Integration will engage approximately 300 smaller towns and municipalities in its training, capacity-building and peer-exchange activities.
 SHARE will also carry out research on small and medium-size municipalities (less than 150,000 inhabitants) and map innovative partnerships for social inclusion.

 The SHARE Network was established in March 2012.
 It has since engaged over 3,000 actors in 27 European countries in its activities, and worked in partnership with other networks and initiatives to raise the profile of the local and regional dimension of refugee resettlement in the European and global contexts.

 SHARE was launched by ICMC Europe and the 2012-14 lead SHARE city of Sheffield in the UK, with the flagship SHARE publication 'Welcome to Sheffield: Reflections on 8 years experience of receiving refugees at the local level'.
-The city of Sheffield their city and civil society partners in the UK resettlement programme hosted the SHARE City Exchange Visit Programme (2012-13), a series of 8 tailor-made peer exchange visits for delegations from towns and cities across Europe, implemented in partnership with EUROCITIES.
+The city of Sheffield and civil society partners in the UK resettlement programme hosted the SHARE City Exchange Visit Programme (2012-13), a series of 8 tailor-made peer exchange visits for delegations from towns and cities across Europe, implemented in partnership with EUROCITIES.